aldunson/bicep-registry-modules-cwyd/avm/ptn/ai/chat-with-your-data/README.md

 ### Parameter: `useAdvancedImageProcessing`

-Enables the use of a vision LLM and Computer Vision for embedding images
+Enables the use of a vision LLM and Computer Vision for embedding images.

 - Required: No
 - Type: bool